philgyford/simplenote-to-obsidian/README.md

         $ chmod +x convert_notes.py

-3. Run it:
+3. If you're not on macOS with Xcode installed, set `KEEP_ORIGINAL_CREATION_TIME` near the top of the script to `False` and save the file.

+4. In the directory of notes you exported from Simplenote, find the `source/` directory, and the `notes.json` file within that.
+Copy or move that `notes.json` file to the same directory as the script.

+5. Run the script:

         $ ./convert_notes.py

-If you run the script multiple times then the content of the `notes_exported` directory isn't erased first – any existing notes will be overwritten with new ones, and new notes will be created.
+If you run the script multiple times then the content of the `notes_converted` directory isn't erased first – any existing notes will be overwritten with new ones, and new notes will be created.

 Once complete, copy or move the exported notes into the directory that's your Obsidian vault, then they should appear in Obsidian.

 ## Contact